Does EMSI provide a public calendar showing their training schedule?

 Does EMSI train globally?

 We do!
-EMSI delivers emergency management training worldwide and has delivered training on every continent in the world except
+EMSI delivers emergency management training worldwide and has delivered training on every continent in the world except Antarctica, but we are willing to go there!

 Are your job aids available electronically?

 We are always recruiting new team members who complement our philosophy and with whom we can grow.
-Our focus is specialized in multiple aspects of incident management and emergency management including training, exercises, response, and consulting.
+Our focus is specialized in multiple aspects of incident management and emergency management including training, exercises, response, and preparedness.
 For ICS instructors we typically require a type 2 or greater qualification in the functional area being taught.
 You can check for current career opportunities at http://www.emsics.com/aboutemsi/careers/ or email your resume to email@example.com.

 The USFA O-305 course focuses primarily on the Command & General Staff positions with students functioning as C&G Staff Teams.
 There are usually multiple teams working independently in the class.
 In the ICS-320, students operate as a single IMT with C&G Staff, Deputies and Assistants, and Unit Leaders.
 The ICS-320 emphasizes the IMT interactions and relationships beyond just the C&G Staff.

-With regards to planning related activities and exercises, the O-305 focuses on developing a basic IAP with the C&G Staff, while the ICS-320 focuses on developing an IAP with the required support plans and components.
+With regards to planning-related activities and exercises, the O-305 focuses on developing a basic IAP with the C&G Staff, while the ICS-320 focuses on developing an IAP with the required support plans and components.
 This is made possible by having a larger IMT with functional Unit Leaders.
-Furthermore, the ICS-320 focuses not only on developing the IAP for the next Operational Period, but places a much greater emphasis on also managing current operations.
+Furthermore, the ICS-320 focuses not only on developing the IAP for the next Operational Period but places a much greater emphasis on also managing current operations.
 The ICS-320 more closely resembles an exercise.

-Many of our IMT members have had the 0305
+Many of our IMT members have had the 0305 course, what are a few options for additional training and team development?

 - If team members lack position-specific training, consider position-specific training for their respective functional areas.
 EMSI offers the FEMA All-Hazards curriculum as well as our own ICS position-specific curriculum.